thradams/CPrime-V1/README.md

 ### Especial functions
 The compiler can generate something similar of C++ constructor,destructor, operator new and operator delete.

+To generate these function use **default** at the end of declaration.

+The name of the functions and signature are used to undestand what you want to generate.
+For instance, use XXX_Create for "operator new"  XXX_Init for constructor, XXX_Destroy for destructor and XXX_Delete for operator delete.

 ```c

 typedef char * auto String;